Tamburasca/HarpsichordTuning/README.md

 that in the current application the frequency of the first partial is derived from a combination of all partials measured, its frequency is anticipated to be more precise.
-This is achieved through comparparing the measuremed spectrum which that calculated from f<sub>0</sub> and B by minimizing the L1-norm, such as in Compressed Sensing.
-The vector coeficients are normalized to the frequency, because higher partials impose a greater weight on the L1-norm than lower partials.
+This is achieved through comparing the measured spectrum which that calculated from f<sub>0</sub> and B by minimizing the L1-norm, such as in Compressed Sensing.
+The vector coefficients are normalized to the frequency, because higher partials impose a greater weight on the L1-norm than lower partials.
 In a preliminary test the max. relative error turned out to be around 1.4 * 10<sup>-4</sup> for frequencies and